 In the summer break of 2021, the Federation was the victim of a devastating criminal cyber attack, meaning that the schools IT system, including MIS, lesson plans, schemes of work, teaching resources, administrative systems, assessment data and student work were unrecoverably encrypted, which included back-ups.
 This resulted in a complete rebuild of systems and documents from the ground up.
 Despite this, staff were determined that the students would be impacted as little as possible.

-Our ambition is for results to come back in line with FFT 50 by 2023 for the majority of subjects with some subjects attaining FFT 20 targets.
-This year results saw a move back in that direction.
+Our ambition is for results to come back in line with at least FFT 50 with the majority number of subjects attaining FFT 20 targets by 2024 .This year results saw a move back in that direction.